dougalstanton/rpg/_reports/trophy-dark-house-of-rot-1.md

 layout: series

 title: "Entering the house"
-summary: “Bevan follows rumours of riches being smuggled into town”
+summary: "Bevan follows rumours of riches being smuggled into town"

 series:
   title: "The Riches of the Cult of Rot"
   description: "Bevan the Red attempts to steal riches from a dangerous cult"
   num: 1

-system: “Trophy Dark”
+system: "Trophy Dark"
-supplements: “Trophy Loom”
+supplements: "Trophy Loom"

 header:
   image: